-In many areas of your business, you focus on different buyer personas, deepening your understanding of exactly what customers need when they connect with your business in a specific way.
+In many business areas, you create different buyer personas, deepening your understanding of what customers need when they connect with your business.
 Mobile users are often younger than desktop users and have a better understanding of technology in general.

 They have a greater willingness to engage in location sharing or provide reports of their social media activities.
-As a result, you may need to shape your mobile content strategy a little differently from your traditional digital content strategy, shifting your marketing efforts to reach that younger audience.
+As a result, you may need to shape your mobile content strategy differently from your traditional digital content strategy. shifting your marketing efforts to reach that younger audience.

 It would help if you also kept in mind that many users do their mobile research and then purchase on their desktop devices.
 That means that even if you don’t think you’re making as many mobile conversions, your mobile marketing efforts may still contribute to your ultimate conversions.